Saleh, Martins, Michael, Max, Moritz

 Michael is a 2nd year PhD student funded by an EPSRC DTP studentship.
 He obtained his undergraduate degree from University of Glasgow.
 Michael’s PhD focuses on exploring novel reaction media for the solar-driven production of hydrogen fuel.

 Saleh Alofi (since 1/2019)

 Saleh is studying for an MChem by research funded by a scholarship from Taibah University.
 He received his undergraduate degree from Taibah University (Medina) and studied at University of Guelph (Canada).
 Saleh develops hybrid photocatalysts for solar-driven waste valorisation.

 Ryan O’Neill (since 3/2019)

-Ryan is studying for a PhD on an EPSRC studentship.
-His project on waste biomass valorisation is a collaboration with Prof. Dan Eastwood (Biosciences).
+Ryan is a 1st year PhD student supported by an EPSRC DTP studentship.
+His project focuses on the valorisation of waste biomass in collaboration with Prof. Dan Eastwood (Biosciences).

 Max Kutter (3/2018 – 6/2018 and 10/2018 – 4/2019)

 ACU Blue Charter Fellow from Redeemer’s University, Nigeria